+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 We’ve looked at some of the players expected to thrive for their nations.
 Many have already made really strong starts to the tournament.
 Their performances often make the difference for their team, which in turn shapes this market.

 However, scoring goals alone won’t be enough.
 Mbappe’s failure to win it previously, despite netting 12 times across the previous two tournaments, is evidence of that.
-That suggests he’s too short at his current price, as even another run to the final wouldn’t guarantee him the Golden Ball.
+Media representatives may again favour Messi in a close race between the two, which it currently is.

-However, with Ousmane Dembele also a potential candidate, there may be too much competition even within his own team.
-Olise would need to consistently outshine his fellow French stars to stand a chance of winning the Golden Ball.
-That won’t be easy, and it suggests he’s not worth backing at his current price after only one game.
+A top-three finish in the Golden Ball vote is likely should favourites France reach the final.
+However, Olise would need to consistently outshine Mbappe to stand a chance of winning it outright.
+That won’t be easy, and it suggests he’s not worth backing at his current price.

-In contrast to France, Harry Kane looks likely to emerge as England's outright attacking star.
+In contrast to Mbappe and Olise with France, Harry Kane is England's undisputed attacking star.
 He has spoken about how this is the fittest and most in-form he’s ever been heading into a major tournament.
 The evidence of a two-goal display against Croatia on matchday one certainly backed that up.

 Spain’s 18-year-old sensation arrived with massive expectations following a domestic season featuring 16 goals and 11 assists for Barcelona.
 However, he was only fit enough to feature off the bench as La Roja limped to a 0-0 draw against Cape Verde.

-Another global star who stepped up on matchday one was Vinicius Junior.
-He scored a brilliant goal against Morocco, further evidence to suggest Carlo Ancelotti can get the best out of the winger.
+Another global star who has really stepped up at this World Cup is Vinicius Junior.
+He struck four times in the group stage, further evidence to suggest Carlo Ancelotti can get the best out of the winger.

 However, there are reasons to be cautious when backing Vinicius for the Golden Ball.
-Firstly, Brazil’s opening display was unimpressive, which suggests they may struggle to get past a potential quarter-final against England.
+Firstly, Brazil have not looked that convincing, which suggests they may struggle to get past the quarter-finals.
 There is also a less obvious media narrative building around the player, who has his fair share of critics.

 Value picks and outsider options for the Golden Ball 2026